Frenzoid/DAPP_DevKit_1/README.md

 <br>

 ##### Backend.
-1. Go at `/backend/.env_examples` and fill out the gaps.
+1. Go at `/backend/.env_examples` and fill out the gaps, after that rename it to `/backend/.env`.
 Check out how thats used on `hardhat.config.js` and `./scripts/deploy.js`.